Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Results

 In \cref{fig:stationary-inductive-bias}, we show that, for any neural diffusion with WSP (\cref{eq:wsp}) with randomly generated weights, we can always construct a drift, given by \cref{thm:stationary}, with dynamics that are viable in $K = [0, 1]$ and induce the target time-marginal.
-Moreover, like their non-stationary counterparts, these stationary dynamics overcome the shortcomings of the baselines dynamics in \cref{eq:unconstrained,eq:ito,eq:ito-absorbed}.
+Moreover, like their general counterparts, these stationary dynamics overcome the shortcomings of the baseline dynamics in \cref{eq:unconstrained,eq:ito,eq:ito-absorbed}.